AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-migration.md

 1. Resume sending OMF data through these clients.

-   - For AVEVA Adapters, start the adapter service.
+   - For AVEVA adapters, start the adapter service.
 Data collection and data egress will resume.
 Refer to the adapter online documentation for details.

    - For custom OMF applications, consult the application provider for guidance.